-- 1 cup of firmly packed dark brown sugar
+- 1 cup (200g) of firmly packed dark brown sugar

-- 6 Tbsp of ground almonds (from about 2 oz of whole almonds)
+- 6 tablespoons ground almonds (from about 2 oz or 56g of blanched almonds)

 - 3/4 teaspoon baking powder